 Prescription drug abuse and polydrug abuse (the abuse of many drugs or the abuse of both drugs and alcohol) are treatable with the help of compassionate and knowledgable addiction professionals.
 Finding help is an important step to prevent the serious health consequences of taking high doses of meloxicam.
-A rehabilitation facility may also take holistic approaches, helping you to find non-medication ways to manage your severe or chronic pain.
+A rehabilitation facility, whether it be an alcohol rehab or drug addiction treatment, may also take holistic approaches, helping you to find non-medication ways to manage your severe or chronic pain.

 If you are concerned about your Mobic use, give us a call today.
 We are here to help you take the first step toward a clean and healthy life.

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.

 Licensed medical professionals review material we publish on our site.
 The material is not a substitute for qualified medical diagnoses, treatment, or advice.
 It should not be used to replace the suggestions of your personal physician or other health care professionals.